Revela: Dense Retriever Learning via Language Modeling: Conclusion

 \section{Conclusion}

-Efficiently building information-seeking systems is crucial due to the swiftly evolving world and the wide existence of specific domains.
-In this work, we introduce \shorttitle, a self‑supervised framework that couples dense retrieval with language modeling through a novel in‑batch attention mechanism, where a token attends to both local context and other sequences in the batch during NTP.
-By letting the retriever’s relevance scores weight cross‑sequence attention, \shorttitle~transforms NTP into a retrieval signal, making use of high-quality and diverse raw text and eliminating the need for manual relevance labels.
-Our experiments on both general and domain-specific benchmarks demonstrate significant performance gains over existing self-supervised methods, with improvements scaling with retriever size.
-Further analysis on training data composition and LM size highlights the potential of \shorttitle~as a strong and scalable alternative to traditional self-supervised retriever training paradigms, paving the way for more general and efficient retriever learning.
+Efficiently building information-seeking systems is crucial due to the swiftly evolving world and the wide existence of specific domains, where query-document curation is one key bottleneck.
+In this work, we introduce \shorttitle, a self‑supervised framework that couples dense retrieval with language modeling through a novel in‑batch attention mechanism, where a token attends to local context and other sequences in the batch during NTP.
+By letting the retriever’s relevance scores weight cross‑sequence attention, \shorttitle~transforms NTP into a retrieval signal, making use of \ti{raw text} and eliminating the need for annotation or synthesis.
+Our experiments on domain-specific, complex, and general benchmarks demonstrate significant performance gains over existing self-supervised methods, with improvements scaling with retriever size.
+Further analysis on batch size, LM size, and mixed-data composition highlights \shorttitle~as a strong and scalable alternative to traditional self-supervised paradigms, paving the way for more general and efficient retriever learning.